GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 published: true
 use_code: true
 ---
-<i>A quick-start guide to accessing and analyzing eBird Status & Trends data at the state level.</i>
+<i>A quick-start guide to accessing eBird Status & Trends data and analyzing it at the state level.</i>

 <br>

 ## <span style="color:#881c1c">Introduction</span>
 ---

-Understanding species distributions is one of the most important aspects of ecology.
-Improving this knowldege is critical for local and state agencies to inform decision making and management, especially for species of conservation concern.
+The spatial distributiuon of a species is one the most fundamental components of its ecology.
+This knowledge is critical for local and state managers to inform resource management, especially for those efforts related to species of conservation concern.
+Despite this importance, obtaining a reliable and quantitivative description of species distributions can be extremely challenging, or at least expensive.
+However, with the rise of citizen science programs such as iNaturalist and eBird, researchers have effectively crowd-sourced the data-collection process, creating a data deluge in a field that had long been data-depirved.

+Not all data is created equally, though, which has lead rapid methodological advancements.
+Some examples of this would be extracting only "semi-structured" survey data from the primary database, or methods to deal with overdispersion due to an abundance of assumed negative reports.

 <br>

 ## <span style="color:#881c1c">Methods</span>